hyperledger/fabric-sdk-node/CONTRIBUTING.md

 - test golden path and failure path
 - provide 100% line coverage

+We are working towards 100% code coverage.
+As you add new functionality and unit tests, please increase the coverage limits in the `nyc` section of the top level `package.json`.

 ### Functional Tests
-Functional tests are held at the repository level under the `~/test/integration` directory and target a Fabric network that has been created based upon information within the `~/test/fixtures` directory.
+Functional tests are held at the repository level under the `test/integration` directory and target a Fabric network that has been created based upon information within the `test/fixtures` directory.

 The functional tests are currently written in [Tape]('https://github.com/substack/tape'), with the intention of testing the Fabric-SDK-Node packages from a user perspective against a live Hyperledger Fabric Network.

+### Coverage
+The coverage reports are generated as html files in the `coverage` directory.
+The gulp tasks `test-mocha`, `test-fv-only`, `run-test:cucumber` and `run-test:ts-cucumber` will print out a text coverage summary table.
+Therefore four coverage tables are printed during a CI run, each with different coverage limits set.
+The global nyc configuration for coverage is defined in the `nyc` block in the top-level `package.json`.
+Specific coverage configuration for each package is defined in `package/package.json`.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 s